anhnguyendepocen/M335/docs/tasklist.md

 #### [Class Task 20](class_tasks/task20_details.html)

 * [ ] Take notes on your reading of the new R package in the README.md or in a '.R' script in the class task folder
-* [ ] Watch the Josh Wills video on big data and be prepared for a disucssion in class.
 * [ ] Read in all four of the necessary shp file datasets (see description)
 * [ ] Filter all the data for the specific needs of Idaho
 * [ ] Create a `.png` image that plots the required information